MilesMoosavi/crosssmap-web-app/README.md

 ### Example of Node Placement

 The screenshot below demonstrates how the user can place nodes on the map, adjusting their radius to suit different needs.
-Each red circle represents a node placed on the map, with a blue marker represents the mouse cursor.
+Each red circle represents a node placed on the map, with a blue marker representing the mouse cursor.

 ![Node Placement Demo](images/demo-1.png)